soplang/registry/README.md

 ## Validation Process

 When you submit a PR, our GitHub Actions workflow will:
+1. Verify that you've only modified the registry.json file
-1. Verify that you've only appended one new package
+2. Verify that you've only appended one new package
-2. Fetch and validate your `sop.toml` file
+3. Fetch and validate your `sop.toml` file
-3. Update the registry with complete metadata
+4. Update the registry with complete metadata
-4. Commit the changes back to your PR branch
+5. Commit the changes back to your PR branch

+## Important Notes

+- Only modify the registry.json file in your PR
+- Only add one new package at a time
+- Only include the repository URL in your initial submission
+- The rest of the metadata will be automatically populated from your sop.toml file

 ## License